Lana is a beaming bouquet of South Tyrol’s most beloved qualities. Here is your guide to adventure and enchantment in the “California of the Alps”.

 4. Experience the Brandis Waterfall

-From the remote crags of the Pacific Northwest and the Rockies to the forested wilds of North America, we have encountered many roaring waterfalls during our hiking adventures, but the tireless plunge of the Brandis waterfall above Lana is among the most eye-catching.
+From the remote crags of the Pacific Northwest and the Rockies to the forested wilds of North America, we have encountered many roaring waterfalls during our hiking adventures, but the melodic plunge of the Brandis waterfall above Lana is among the most eye-catching.

 Crashing over cliffs on the edge of the Brandis Waalweg like a pot of gold spilling at the end of a rainbow, the Brandis waterfall is not the grandest we have ever seen.
 However, its accessible setting gives you something most waterfalls do not: the opportunity to intimately experience its breathless rush.
-If careful, you can hike nearly beneath the thundering downpour and let its misty splash tickle your face.
+If careful, you can hike nearly beneath the thundering downpour and let its mist splash tickle your face.

 Reaching the waterfall involves a 2+ mile hike along the Brandis Waalweg.
-Forged by the Lord of Brandis in the 1800s, the water of this waalweg runs beneath the trail instead of by its side.
+Created by the Lord of Brandis in the 1800s, the water of this waalweg runs beneath the trail instead of by its side.

 The Brandis Waalweg leads you on a pleasant, flat ground walk through vineyards and orchards bearing everything from apples to kiwi.
 As it is set into the mountainside, the trail boasts sweeping views of Lana including historical gems such as the St. Margherita Chapel, the crumbling ruins of Brandis Castle and the Parish Church of Maria Himmelfarht, celebrated for its winged altar carved out of chestnut in the early 1500s.

 About halfway through the hike, an old chestnut forest receives you with shade and alarm.
 Branches gnarled with age lurch over the trail as if they could snatch you at any moment.